-Today, I am so excited to welcome Bree Bender to the Cynsations Team!
+Today, I am so excited to welcome Bree Rae to the Cynsations Team!
 Bree joins us as a reporter-at-large covering the many facets of the children’s-YA community.

 Welcome to Cynsations!
 Could you tell us about your vision for your coverage here at the blog?
 Why did you decide to take on this role in the conversation of books?

 First, I would like to say thank you for this opportunity.
 I’m excited to join Cynthia and the team at Cynsations.

 I decided to take on this role because it has been a dream of mine to become more involved in the industry I love.
 Writing for children and young adults is my passion, but it goes beyond that.
 As a mom of three children, I know what it’s like to chase a toddler while chasing a dream and, right now, following your heart and dreams is more important than ever.

 My vision for this role is to build conversations with industry professionals that garner hope, inspiration, and knowledge for others who are chasing their dreams or who simply love the industry like I do.

 You’re also a writer.
 Can you tell us about your path to writing for young readers?

 I grew up with a book in my hand and a wild heart.
 Reading and writing were my saving grace as a child.
 I think my natural love for stories fueled my passion for writing.
 I’ve always loved the idea of making up stories and characters, then climbing into those worlds and living in them even if only for a moment.